zavelevsky/applitools-playwright-docs/docs/integration-with-playwright.md

 #### Examples of global settings

-- `apiKey`: Default Applitools API key for all tests.
 - `appName`: Default application name to use.
 - `batch`: Sets the BatchInfo for grouping tests.
 - `failTestsOnDiff`: Controls when to throw exceptions on visual differences.